chkware/chkware.github.io/docs/introduction.md

 ### Stability

-`chkware` is a tool collection.
+`CHKware` is a tool collection.
 Followings are stability by tools:

 Command name | Specification document | Stability
 ---|---|---